The music program at Robina State School is noted for its excellence and prominent position in the school's culture.

-The popular instrumental program has risen to great status over the past decade with our school winning the “Most Outstanding Primary School” award at the Gold Coast Eisteddfod for three of the last four years.
+The popular instrumental program has risen to great status over the past decade with our school winning the 'Most Outstanding Primary School' award at the Gold Coast Eisteddfod on numerous occasions.

 The instrumental program operates as part of the larger music program encompassing an extensive classroom component and choral groups catering to a wide cross section of the school community.

 Robina State School’s emphasis on excellence in the arts stems from innovative practices and an ethos celebrating the many advantages of developing a meaningful music program within the curriculum.